stephengold/Minie/README.md

 If further details are desired, temporary print statements might be added at key points.
-To streamline this process, Minie provides a configurable dumper for app states, physics spaces, viewports, and scene graphs.
+To streamline this process, Minie provides a configurable dumper for app states, physics spaces, collision shapes, multibodies, viewports, and scene graphs.

 <a name="visualization"/>